 - My new DutchWare Gear Chameleon Hammock.
 It is very well made and the bug net kept in a surprising amount of warmth.
 Having the ridgeline inside the bug net is very convenient for hanging gear on, making things much more organized.

-- The Deuter backpack was again comfortable and as before, took everything easily with plenty of room to spare.
+- The Deuter backpack was again comfortable and took everything easily with plenty of room to spare.
 And that included the huge 0° sleeping bag.

 - Utility Kilt.
 I don’t know if it was the thicker material that made wearing a kilt comfortable in the lower temperatures or not, but it was fine.
 I was comfortable in it from 34°F to 60°F. I think this might well become my regular hiking attire.
 I’ll just have to get used to meeting people on the trail while wearing one.